indyscout97/indyscout97.github.io/README.md

 ## Developer Portfolio Landing Page Template

+### Jack's Note
+Website is in a good state for the time being.
+Once I have more projects to share I will look to update it further.
+Until then this will be fine.

 ### Introduction

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.